 The Uganda Embassy Repatriates Ugandans Stranded IN Germany

-The Embassy of the Republic of Uganda to the Federal Republic of Germany has successfully seen off a total of 48 Ugandan Nationals and legal residents who have been stranded Germany, Austria, Poland, and the Vatican following the closure of Entebbe International Airport to passenger flights on 22nd March 2020 due to the Covid-19 pandemic.
+The Embassy of the Republic of Uganda to the Federal Republic of Germany has successfully seen off a total of 48 Ugandan Nationals and legal residents who have been stranded in Germany, Austria, Poland, and the Vatican following the closure of Entebbe International Airport to passenger flights on 22nd March 2020 due to the Covid-19 pandemic.

 The Embassy undertook the registration process of Ugandan Nationals who were stranded and coordinated their return aboard Ethiopian Airlines which is expected to arrive this evening 21st July 2020 at Entebbe International Airport.

-The Ugandans returning from Germany include all categories of people including Government Officials, Academics, Students undertaking various exchange programs, Official staff of the Deutsche Gesellschaft für International Zusammenarbeit (GIZ Uganda) German Corporation for International Cooperation and others who had traveled to for various reasons.
+The Ugandans returning from Germany include all categories of people including Government Officials, Academics, Students undertaking various exchange programs, Official staff of the Deutsche Gesellschaft für International Zusammenarbeit (GIZ Uganda) German Corporation for International Cooperation, and others who had traveled to for various reasons.

 After fulfilling the standard procedures issued by the Ministries of Foreign Affairs and Health of Uganda, guidelines by the German Government, the Ugandans were seen off at the Frankfurt am Main International Airport by Uganda’s Ambassador to Germany, H.E.
 Marcel R. TIBALEKA, Ms. Margaret Ossettov, Ms. Claire Adihambo, and other Mission Staff.